mufasavader/Jumia-Scrapper/README.md

 # Jumia-Scrapper
-This is part of my scrapping project where I scrap data from Jumia website and retrieve data such as price and image src After this I want to use this data to create a Json file that will fetch the data an inject it to the website
+This is part of my scrapping project where I scrap data from Jumia website and retrieve price data And update me on any price change by sending me an email, project is still ongoing